Polarimetric analysis of STEREO observations of sungrazing Kreutz comet C/2010 E6 (STEREO): Observations

 The average size of a Kreutz comet is estimated at $<100$~m, with the smallest observed members at $5-10$~m \citep{Sekanina2003}.
 They are thought to have originated from a single parent body which fragmented over the course of a few centuries or millenia, with the orbit moving closer to the Sun \citep{SekaninaChodas2004,SekaninaChodas2007}.
 This may be a typical dynamical end-state of comets \citep{BaileyEtAl1992}.
 The orbital parameters of Kreutz comets overall and of comet C/2010 E6 -- which had orbital parameters typical of its family -- are presented in Table \ref{tab:orb_para}.

 Virtually all Kreutz comets are observed only prior to perihelion and presumably fail to survive it due to their small size and small perihelion distance.
 The same is true for comet C/2010 E6.
 Extrapolating from the theory of Kreutz group formation, it is presumed that the comet fragmented from the parent near its previous perihelion, making this its only perihelion passage as a distinct object.
-Additionally, the comet has both a faint precursor and a pair of faint successors, the three companion fragments separated from the main comet by about a day on either side.
-Such observations have precedents: several near-Sun comets have been observed arriving in pairs or larger clusters within a few days of one another.
-The main theory describing them posits that they are a result of non-tidal, secondary fragmentations occurring at large heliocentric distances \citep{Sekanina2000,Sekanina2002}.
-It may be of interest to compare their photometric and polarimetric properties to that of the main comet in the future.
+Additionally, the comet has both a faint precursor, C/2010 E10 (SOHO) and a pair of faint successors -- C/2010 E11 and E12 (SOHO) \cite{2010MPECRuanEtAl} -- the three companion fragments are separated from the bright comet E6 by about a day on either side.
+Such observations have precedents: several near-Sun comets have been observed arriving in pairs or larger clusters within a few days of one another \cite{KnightEtAl2010}.
+The main theory describing them posits that they are a result of non-tidal, secondary fragmentations occurring at large heliocentric distances \citep{Sekanina2000a,Sekanina2002}.
+It may be of interest to compare their photometric and polarimetric properties to that of comet E6 in the future, though it is possible they are not closely related, beyond simply belonging to Kreutz family.
 The orbit of the comet in the context of the inner Solar System from two different vantage points as well as the locations of the twin \textit{STEREO} spacecraft at the time of these observations are presented in Figure \ref{fig:CK10E060_AB_orbits}.